 An Atlantic Highly Migratory Species (HMS) Angling Permit is required and participants must be familiar with and follow HMS regulations.

 Anglers must obtain an Alabama Saltwater Fishing License which can be purchased locally or online.

 Teams may depart from Perdido Pass at 10am on Thursday.

 Boats may begin fishing at 10:01am on Thursday morning and continue fishing until the scales close at 8:00pm on Saturday.
 All boats with catch & release videos and fish to be weighed, must return by water, and must pass by the Perdido Pass Bridge and check in by 7:00pm on Saturday.

 Weigh Station Hours

-Scales will be open 3:00-8:00pm on Friday and Saturday.
+Scales will be open 5:00-7:00pm on Friday and Saturday 3:00-8:00pm.
 All fish caught during the tournament must be weighed before scales close on Saturday night.
-Boats must be checked in by 8:00pm on Saturday to have their fish weighed in.
+Boats must be checked in at Perdido Pass Rocks North of the Bridge by 7:00pm on Sunday to have their fish weighed in.
 Scales will close immediately after the last fish is weighed.
 All billfish catch verification forms for boated and/or released fish must be turned in to officials before the scales close.